Finding all stable matchings with assignment constraints: Proofs omitted from the main text

 By Lemma~\ref{lemma:extremalMatches} we note that both $M_{\Workers}$ and $M_{\Firms}$ defined in Step~\ref{alg:ALLrec}.3 are stable matchings in $D$.
 As $(w,f) \not\in V^{out}$ for all $(w,f) \in V(D)$ where $d_{\Workers}^+((w,f))=0$ or $d_{\Firms}^+((w,f))=0$ we furthermore note that neither $M_{\Workers}$ or $M_{\Firms}$ contain any vertices from $V^{out}$.
 If $|M_{\Workers}|=r$ (which is equivalent to $|M_{\Firms}|=r$ as $|M_{\Workers}|=|M_{\Firms}|$) then by the operation in Step~\ref{alg:ALLrec}.1 we note that all vertices in $V^{in}$ belong to both $M_{\Workers}$ and $M_{\Firms}$ (as no vertices from the rows or columns containing vertices in $V^{in}$ belong to $M_{\Workers}$ or $M_{\Firms}$).
 So if $|M_{\Workers}|=r$ then both $M_{\Workers}$ and $M_{\Firms}$ are stable matchings satisfying the constraints.

-If $|M_{\Workers}|<r$ in Step~\ref{alg:ALLrec}.4, then clearly there is no stable matching in $D$ of size $r$, which implies that there is no stable matching can be added to $AllSolutions$ (as all solutions in $AllSolutions$ must have size $r$, by Step~1.2 and Lemma~\ref{lemma:lem1}).
-So if we return in Step~\ref{alg:ALLrec}.4, then there is indeed no desired solution in $D$.
+If $|M_{\Workers}|<r$ in Step~\ref{alg:ALLrec}.4, then clearly there is no stable matching in $D$ of size $r$, which implies that no stable matching can be added to $AllSolutions$ (as all solutions in $AllSolutions$ must have size $r$, by Step~1.2 and Lemma~\ref{lemma:lem1}).
+So if Algorithm~\ref{alg:ALLrec} returns in Step~\ref{alg:ALLrec}.4, then there is no feasible solution in $D$.

 If Algorithm~\ref{alg:ALLrec} does not return at Step~\ref{alg:ALLrec}.4, we can be sure that the digraph $D$ being considered at Step~\ref{alg:ALLrec}.5 has both $|M_{\Workers}|=r$ and $|M_{\Firms}|=r$, where $r$ is the size of a stable matching.
 If $M_{\Workers}=M_{\Firms}$ in Step~\ref{alg:ALLrec}.5, then $M_{\Workers}$ is the unique solution in $D$.
 We know this to be the case by appealing to Lemma 3 and Theorem 1 in \cite{GutinNeary:2023:GEB}.
 That is, Lemma 3 in \cite{GutinNeary:2023:GEB} confirms that both $M_{\Workers}$ and $M_{\Firms}$ are always perfect stable matchings of size $r$ in the normal form, and Theorem 1 in \cite{GutinNeary:2023:GEB} shows that if $M_{\Workers}=M_{\Firms}$ then there is a unique stable matching of size $r$ in the normal form.